-Each year, more than 70 percent of taxpayers receive a tax refund, at an average of $2,860, according to the IRS.
-These refunds might seem like a free gift from the government, but remember—it was your money to begin with.
-It’s tempting to treat this windfall like a mini-lottery win and go on a splurge, but there may be better ways to use this “extra” cash:
+Each year, more than 70 percent of U.S. taxpayers receive a tax refund, at an average of $3,031, according to the IRS.
+Getting a refund might seem like a free gift from the government, but remember—it’s your money.
+You might be tempted to treat this windfall like a mini-lottery win and go on a splurge, but there may be better ways to use this “extra” cash:

-- Contribute to retirement savings.Let your refund grow tax-free or tax-deferred by putting it into an IRA.
-In 2017, you can contribute up to $5,500 or up to $6,500 if you’re 50 or older.
+Looking forward to a comfortable retirement?
+Your refund may grow tax-free or tax-deferred if you put it into an IRA.
+Beginning in 2019, you can contribute up to $6,000 (or up to $7,000 if you’re 50 or older).
 Don’t have an IRA yet?
-It’s a great investment toward a comfortable retirement.
+It’s a great investment toward a secure retirement.

-Saving and investing money may not have the same immediate appeal as a big splurge, but if you build a solid financial foundation now, you can afford to splurge more later.
-Not to mention that a little extra money acts as a nice security and mental relief.
-For more information on Navy Federal Credit Union’s SaveFirst Account and to start saving today, click here.
+Although saving and investing money may not have the same immediate appeal as a big splurge, if you build a solid financial foundation now, you can afford to splurge more later.

 Investing can help you reach those big life goals, like buying a home, starting a business or building a retirement fund faster.
 You can get started for surprisingly little money.
 There are even low-cost automated services available online that do the hard work for you.
 You can use their already diversified portfolios or mix it up with your own choices.
 So, even if you have no experience, you can get started and learn as you go.